mpurbo/MMPCoreDataHelper/README.md

 MMPCoreDataHelper
 =================

 A no-nonsense straightforward helper library of wrapper functions for common CoreData tasks.
-Nothing hidden, no fancy [DAO](http://en.wikipedia.org/wiki/Data_access_object) or [Active Record](http://en.wikipedia.org/wiki/Active_record_pattern), just a practical way to simplify the use of the plain old CoreData.
 When the library doesn't have the function you need, you can always fallback to the standard CoreData.

 Features:
+* [Active Record](http://en.wikipedia.org/wiki/Active_record_pattern)-like wrapper for common tasks.
 * Thread-safe singleton instance easily accessible from anywhere.
 No more worrying whether a MOC (NSManagedObjectContext) belongs to the thread or not.
 The library makes sure that the MOC is local to the whichever thread you're calling the function from.
 * Automatic configuration and initialization (by convention over configuration) by default but manual configuration is still possible.
 * Provides simple functions for common CoreData usage pattern (query all objects, query by key-value, etc.)